Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

         The Mode pattern

-# simple, elegant and easy to pick up
+# LD is Simple, elegant and easy to pick up!
 IMHO, Ladder certainly has it's specific purpose!
 Its simple, elegant and easy to pick up by personell with less PLC experience, so it's always a good start!

-# Do's
+# LD Do's
 Higher decisionmaking and or I/O handling i.e. reading and writing binary and or analog in/outputs.

-# Don'ts
+# LD Don'ts
 Looping and maths (or string) operations.
 These kind of “problems” can be programmed in other, more suitable languages